naivomah3/yellowpage-harvesting/README.md

 #....
 ```
 ## Usage:
 Before running this command, make sure that the Docker container has run successfully.
 Go to the current project and run the following command.
-The output will be available in the generated `yellow-page-data.csv`.
+The output will be generated as a CSV file  [`yellow-page-data.csv`](https://github.com/naivomah3/yellowpage-harvesting/blob/master/yellow-page-data.csv).
 Take a look at the scrapped data sample having 4000+ organizations available [here](https://github.com/naivomah3/yellowpage-harvesting/blob/master/yellow-page-data.csv)
 ```shell
 scrapy crawl pga -o yellow-page-data.csv
 ```
 To generate your own spider, use the following command.
-For more detail, use the [documentation](https://docs.scrapy.org/en/latest/topics/commands.html)
+For more details, use the [documentation](https://docs.scrapy.org/en/latest/topics/commands.html)
 ```shell
 scrapy genspider yourspider yourdomain.com
 ```